Sledmine/lua-blam/README.md

 Is really recommended to install it using "Mercury - Package Manager" check more info about it in this GitHub repository.

 ### Implementing LuaBlam
-Add a require line into your Lua script:

 ```lua